GICF-E/Nightmare/README.md

 ### Special Scenes
 Some specific scenes in FPS-Demo will have certain effects on the player.
 For example, in water, players will be forced to crouch, cannot jump, and will play the sound of moving in water when moving.
 For all scenes entered by the player and at this time the height of the ceiling is less than the standing height of the player, the player will be forced to crouch.
 Even if the user releases `[Control]/[Left Shoulder]`, as long as the user does not press `[Control]/[Left Shoulder]` after leaving the scene, the player will automatically re-enter the standing state.

+<h2 id="section6">Material Usage</h2>
+The FPS-Demo has utilized a certain amount of open-source materials, covering most of the modeling, animation, and a very small number of prefabs.
+We express our admiration for the selfless open-source spirit of these material creators.
+The project has utilized the following materials:

+   - Low Poly FPS Pack
+   - Flooded Grounds Map Model
+   - Zombie Character Sounds
+   - Legacy Particle Pack Effects